phalcon/documentation/docs/application-micro.md

 ##### Response

 This middleware is responsible for manipulating our response and sending it back to the caller as a JSON string.
 Therefore, we need to attach it to the `after` event of our Micro application.

-!!! warning "NOTE"
+!!! warning "WARNING"

     We are using the `call` method for this middleware since we have nearly executed the whole request cycle.